Mount Sheridan (Qld)

 Mount Sheridan features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 79.1% of all households, including 34.7% couples with children, 28.8% couples without children, and 14.3% single parent families.
-Non-family households comprise the remaining 20.9%, with lone person households at 18.0% and group households making up 2.9%.
-The median household size is 2.7 people, larger than the Rest of Qld average of 2.5.
+Non-family households account for the remaining 20.9%, with lone person households at 18.0% and group households comprising 2.9%.
+The median household size is 2.7 people, which is larger than the Regional Queensland average of 2.5.

 Frequently Asked Questions - Households